HL7/davinci-crd/src/pagecontent/hooks.md

 The 'standard' prefetch queries for this implementation guide that SHOULD be supported for each type of resource are shown in the table below.
 Those search parameters with hyperlinks are defined as part of this implementation guide.
 The remainder are defined within their respective version of the FHIR core specification.
 These queries leverage the CDS Hook context extension [described above](#additional-pre-fetch-capabilities)

-EHR implementations should not expect standardized prefetch key names.
-EHRs supporting prefetch SHALL inspect the CDS Hooks Discovery Endpoint to determine exact prefetch key names and queries.
+EMR implementations should not expect standardized prefetch key names.
+EMRs supporting prefetch SHALL inspect the CDS Hooks Discovery Endpoint to determine exact prefetch key names and queries.

 {% raw %}
 <table class="grid">